 There are some amazing picnic baskets out there and some of these can cost you a fortune.
 Some come with all the latest color co-ordinated whizz-bang gadgets and bits and pieces.

-Put your own together, perhaps getting the kids involved in the process, as this really is so much more fun.
+Perhaps get the kids involved in the process, as this really is so much more fun.
 The cheap $2 Shops/Thrift Shops, The Reject Shop, supermarket and the local hardware are great places to pick up bits and pieces.

 Rugs can now be purchased with waterproof backing.
 Consider the possibility of making your own picnic quilt.
-Let your imagination take over, the material doesn't need to be expensive either, just make sure tha tit is fairly durable as it is going to get some decent usage.
+Let your imagination take over, the material doesn't need to be expensive either, just make sure that it is fairly durable as it is going to get some decent usage.

 Op shops or thrift shops are excellent places to pick up fabric remnants.
 You could even find recycled doonas, blankets or curtains.
 I suggest you make a couple as extras always come in handy.